MaximilianHauser/HexLogic/README.md

 * [x] negative movement_cost for blocking movement instead of 0 ?
 * [ ] refactor code to be organized around one class handling all the logic affecting objects in passed container (like observer.py etc.), keep functions only implementation ???
 * [ ] find out why and fix imports in test not working (RectCoords instead of hl.RectCoords etc.)
-* [ ] add a raise error, if a goal or start is passed to pathfinding, which is inaccessible (has negative movement_cost)
+* [x] add ~~a raise error, if a goal or start is passed to pathfinding, which is inaccessible (has negative movement_cost)~~ option to test accessibility
 * [x] add a "if not connected functionality" to pathfinding algorithms
 * [x] update TestTestgrpGenerator unittest, block_var to movement_cost
-* [ ] add a mechanic to GraphMatrix methods del_entry and update_entry that update GraphMatrix.matrix_coords
+* [x] add a mechanic to GraphMatrix methods del_entry and update_entry that update GraphMatrix.matrix_coords
 * [x] add List and Dictionary as a return option for functions, which offered only Tuple and RectCoords/HexCoords
-* [ ] update remaining unittests to test for dictionary and list outputs, as well as modified GraphMatrix pathfinding
+* [x] update remaining unittests to test for dictionary and list outputs, as well as modified GraphMatrix pathfinding
+* [ ] format text so it is displayed correctly in editors help function if possible
+* [x] ~~find a way around the unhashable type error for~~ in_range or just return as list or dict instead of set
+* [x] add missing GraphMatrix unittests

 ## References